Chart Color Schemes

 Mannering Park is characterized by a predominantly suburban housing profile, with ownership patterns similar to the broader region

-In Mannering Park, as per the latest Census evaluation, 94.6% of dwellings were houses, with the remaining 5.5% comprising semi-detached homes, apartments, and other types.
-This differs from Sydney metro's figures of 83.2% houses and 16.7% other dwellings.
-Home ownership in Mannering Park stood at 33.7%, similar to Sydney metro, with mortgaged properties making up 37.5% and rented dwellings accounting for 28.8%.
-The median monthly mortgage repayment in Mannering Park was $1,625, lower than the Sydney metro average of $1,900.
-The median weekly rent figure in Mannering Park was $378, slightly higher than the national average of $375 but below Sydney metro's $385.
-Nationally, Mannering Park's mortgage repayments are significantly lower than the Australian average of $1,863.
+The latest Census evaluated Mannering Park's dwelling structure as 94.6% houses and 5.5% other dwellings (semi-detached, apartments, 'other' dwellings), compared to Sydney metro's 83.2% houses and 16.7% other dwellings.
+Home ownership in Mannering Park was 33.7%, similar to Sydney metro, with the rest being mortgaged (37.5%) or rented (28.8%).
+The median monthly mortgage repayment was $1,625, below Sydney metro's average of $1,900.
+Median weekly rent in Mannering Park was $378, compared to Sydney metro's $385.
+Nationally, Mannering Park's mortgage repayments were lower than the Australian average of $1,863, while rents exceeded the national figure of $375.

 Frequently Asked Questions - Housing